 What is the average cost of a storage unit?

-The average cost of a storage unit depends on its size and features—such as climate control and drive-up access—as well as factors like location and demand.
-On average, a 5x5 storage unit costs $42.05, while larger units, such as 10x30, cost $255.59.
+The cost of a storage unit depends on its size and features—such as climate control and drive-up access—as well as factors like location and demand.
+On average, a 5x5 storage unit costs $40, while a 10x30 costs $317.

 How secure are self storage units?